 What are Grad PLUS Loans?

-There are three main options for graduate student loans: Federal Direct Unsubsidized loans, Grad PLUS Loans and private student loans.
+Grad PLUS Loan are one of three main options for graduate student loans.
+The other two options are Federal Direct Unsubsidized loans and private student loans.

 How are Grad PLUS Loans different from other student loans?